AndrewEC/har-server/README.md

 of this project.

 ### Configuration Properties:
+* `request-matching.rules` -> The sequentially executed set of predicate functions to determing if an incoming Http request matches a previously recorded request pulled from a har file.
 * `rewrite-rules.request` -> The sequentially executed set of functions to modify an incoming request or a previously recorded request pulled from a har file.
 * `request-matching.rules` -> The sequentially executed set of rules to match an incoming HTTP request to a previously recorded request loaded from a har file.
 * `rewrite-rules.response` -> The sequentially executed set of rules to modify a response from a har file before returning it to the calling Http client.